We ask all members of the Swedish Institute community to stand in solidarity, reject racism and violence, and commit to a better future.

 To say the event was enlightening is an understatement.
 After three months of quarantine due to COVID-19, those two hours helped us reconnect and reaffirm our connection and support for our colleagues.
-The experience was powerful, and quite exemplary of Swedish Institute’s rich history as a vibrant and diverse center of learning dedicated to providing practical training and guidance to our students to help them succeed both in and outside of the classroom.
+The experience was powerful and quite exemplary of Swedish Institute’s rich history as a vibrant and diverse center of learning dedicated to providing practical training and guidance to our students to help them succeed both in and outside the classroom.

 We ask every member of the Swedish Institute community to stand in solidarity in rejecting racism and violence and to commit to building a better future where opportunity is real and just.
 The racism and violence that plague our society must stop, and the healing must begin.